Leonty Kuznetsov: Biography

 Kuznetsov served as a private in 1961, as a commander of a platoon, company, battalion, regiment, division, deputy commander and army commander.
 He was chief of staff of the Moscow Military District from May 1988 to 1990, then chief of staff of the Western Group of Forces from May 1990 to September 1991.
-He was Head of the Main Operational Directorate and Deputy Chief of the General Staff of the United Armed Forces of the States – Members of the Commonwealth of Independent States from September 1991 to July 1992.
+He was Head of the Main Operational Directorate of the General Staff of the Russian Armed Forces and Deputy Chief of the General Staff of the United Armed Forces of the States – Members of the Commonwealth of Independent States from September 1991 to July 1992.

 On 16 July 1992, Kuznestov became the commander of the Moscow Military District.
 On 20 April 1999, he retired from the military due to age limits.